 All athletes are passionate, hardworking and competitive.
 They go through extensive training, avoid distractions and lead a completely different lifestyle.
 But in India, sportsmen are differentiated on the basis of their sport.
-Sadly, athletes opting less popular sports here get ignored by government and sporting bodies.
+Athletes opting less popular sports get ignored by government and sporting bodies.

-Regardless of putting immense effort in the game and winning international tournaments, these athletes don’t get acknowledged as legends.
+Regardless of giving their all to the game and winning international tournaments, these athletes don’t get acknowledged as legends.
 Besides cricket, barely any sport is widely celebrated by the nation.
 It’s unfair how an IPL hero earns crore and lives a prosperous life, while a National level Kabaddi Champion sells vegetables to feed her children.
 Such sportsmen live the lives of poverty, misery and bygones, despite winning Olympic medals for the country.

 So, we bring you 12 sporting heroes who never got their due and were failed by the nation.